Savci

 Savci ([ˈsaːu̯tsi]) is a settlement in the Slovene Hills (Slovenske gorice) in the Municipality of Sveti Tomaž in northeastern Slovenia.
-The area traditionally belonged to the Styria region and is now included in the Drava Statistical Region.
+The area is part of the traditional region of Styria and is now included in the Drava Statistical Region.

 The village chapel with a belfry was built in 1895.

 Notable people

 Notable people that were born or lived in Savci include: